frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 ##### Memoized Recursive Solution in C++20

-The only significant modification in Code 5 is the conversion of the recursive function to dynamic programming with memoization.
+The only significant modification in Code 5 is the conversion of the recursive function to Dynamic Programming with memoization.
 Code 6 presents this updated function.

 ```cpp
 // Recursive function with memoization to find a pair of numbers that add up to the target sum